Florida flame azalea

 Garden tips: Florida flame azalea is our showiest native azalea.
 It is an excellent ornamental plant that works well as a specimen or in a mass planting.
 It is easy to grow and requires little maintenance once established, but does not tolerate salt exposure.

-For more information on other Rhododendron species, see:
+For information on other Rhododendron species, see these resources: